Unconventional people don’t easily mould in. No matter how much individuals wave their flags about open-mindedness and acceptance.

 Everything turned out to be a mess, they were in the backseat of a car, surrounded by discarded clothes, in the middle of an earthy rural path, during the night, in the middle of a foreign country.

 But it didn’t matter.
-Xandra moaned, then used her free hand to move Arianna’s chin upwards.
+Xandra moaned, then used her free hand to move Arianne’s chin upwards.
 Xandra’s ministrations continued, getting deeper and faster.
-Arianna wanted more, more, more.
+Arianne wanted more, more, more.
 She opened her legs, kept bucking her hips.
 The tension was building up, and she concentrated.

 Things got more heated, Xandra added another finger.
 It was as if her friend could read her thoughts.